 Before booking my ‘Max Pass’ I tried to find as much information as I could on pricing, and tried finding the absolute best deal possible.
 I also read it would be cheaper in NZ, but I didn’t want to take that big of a chance.
 The price ended up being the same once I got to Auckland, so it’s definitely worth some piece of mind to show up with a pass in-hand, especially during the summer peak season so you can secure your spot on a bus well ahead of time.
 Buying a pass does not guarantee you’ll get on the bus, you still have to reserve your spots on the bus.
 I ended up buying a pass a ~3 weeks ahead of my arrival to NZ and found out I got one of the last available seats for the pass I purchased and the dates I was looking to travel.
 Granted I could’ve traveled on stand-by if one of the stops was full, but if you’re constrained by flights it could be very stressful.
 The moral of the story?
 Buy your pass early, and lock your seats in for your trip as soon as you can.
 This is especially true for the peak season of December – February/March.
 Based on what I’ve seen over the past year, passes typically go on sale during different times of year and I happened to come across a pretty good sale of $930 AUS (At the time ~$811 USD) for the Max Pass, while the retail price of the pass is ~$1450 AUS (At the time ~$1265 USD).
 The Max Pass minimum amount of travel is 23 days, and takes you through most of the North Island and all of the South Island.

-The Stray Everywhere Pass is going for $1299 NZD ($949 USD).
+The Stray Everywhere Pass is going for $1299 NZD ($930 USD).
+Which also comes with a Free Cathedral Cove Kayak Tour.
 Leave no stone unturned.
 Go ‘everywhere’ including a 3 day adventure around the remote East Cape of New Zealand.
 Stray recommends 4-5 weeks, but this will enable you to see every inch of the island.
 A must for anyone that has a bunch of time.

 Stray New Zealand Maps